dharanirajan676/Phishing_Elevate_labs_task2/README.md

 Process taken...
-Step 1 - Analayzed the mail with phishing charateristc and their sign of anomly behaviour Step 2 - list out the characteristics of phishing mails and gaining the deeper knowledge on Phshing threatening on realtime cyber attacks
+Step 1 - Analayzed the mail with phishing charateristc and their sign of anomly behaviour Step 2 - Identifying and list out the characteristics of phishing mails and gaining the deeper knowledge on Phshing threatening on realtime cyber attacks
 Step 3 - Prescribed the Final Outcome and general Awareness on phishing.

 Sample_Mail